Daystar (album)

 Controversy followed the album when it was released amid criminal allegations against Lanez that he had shot fellow rapper Megan Thee Stallion earlier in 2020.
-Many critics chose not to review the album, and some writers condemned Lanez for using it to deny the allegations.
+Many critics chose not to review the album, and some writers denounced Lanez for using it to deny the allegations.
 Commercially, Daystar charted at number six in Canada and became the rapper's fifth straight album to debut in the top 10 of the US Billboard 200 earning 36,000 album-equivalent units in its first week.

 Release and aftermath

 Lanez released Daystar in part as a response to criminal allegations of him shooting fellow rapper Megan Thee Stallion earlier in 2020.
 Several songs on the album feature Lanez denying the accusations, including the opening song "Money Over Fallouts", in which he expresses shock at Megan Thee Stallion:

 Many critics opted not to review Daystar, while others accused Lanez of "gaslighting his fans" with its address of the shooting allegations, according to AllHipHop reporter Yohance Kyles.
 Vulture writer Chris Murphy responded to the album's release with the headline: "For The Love of God, Do Not Listen to Tory Lanez's New Album DAYSTAR".
 Andre Gee of Complex called the album "a project too contemptible to be evaluated on any musical scale" and "much worse than just a terrible album", dismissing it as an attempt by Lanez at using his platform to justify his abuse of black women.
 Highsnobiety announced that they would no longer cover Lanez's music, and called Daystar "the most toxic album of the year".
+In his list of the worst albums of 2020, Anthony Fantano of TheNeedleDrop, who also didn't formally review the album, named it the worst album of the year due to it having forgettable production and Lanez's propensity to rip off The Weeknd, Drake or "any other contemporary he thinks he can get a hit sound off of", saying that "I don't know why you would listen to this unless you were volunteering to be gaslit for an hour's worth of time."

 While the case against Lanez remained postponed, the rapper followed Daystar with the release of Loner in December 2020 and Playboy in March 2021.
 In May, he responded on Twitter to the backlash against the album, saying, "When I do something nice it's genuinely out of the love of my heart and the pain I feel for people in need ...
 I don't care about repairing an image that people tried to smear and couldn't.
 All I can do is play my part.
 And I'm proud of the part I play."